tauri-apps/win7-notifications/README.md

 - [X] Shadows
 - [ ] Change close button color when mouse hovers.
 - [ ] Callbacks for when close button or body of notification is clicked.
+- [ ] Account for taskbar size and position